SaiKrishnaMohan7/Notes/ReactNotes/Notes.md

 - Allows use state within a functional component
 - A call to useState, returns piece of state and a function to set the state value
-- Can it be looked as it returning a getter and setter?
-The getter being invoked but useSatet, internally, and the setter to be called by you.
-[Discuss with Tony, Ali]

 ### useState vs setState